This Pressure Cooker Pineapple Bacon Barbecue Chicken recipe is super easy to make with just a few ingredients.

 - Turn the pressure cooker ON and select "Sauté" mode, adjust heat to more.
 When hot, add bacon.
 Cook until crisp, stirring constantly, about 3 – 4 minutes.
 Press “Cancel”.
 If your slow cooker does not have the sauté mode, you can do this over the stove.

-- Place all the ingredients to the slow cooker and cook on high for 3 hours or on low for 6 hours.
+- Place all the ingredients in the slow cooker and cook on HIGH for 3 hours or on LOW for 6 hours.

 - Use 2 forks to shred the chicken.